Collection Notices

 • information you give us to create and use an account for the Service, which will include your name and contact details, and may include other information that you optionally choose to provide;

-• information that you choose to provide to us, or that we otherwise collect or generate (including by our practitioners), when you use Guided Support – this may include information about your health history, family history, past and current treatments, lifestyle factors, symptoms and care, and other information which assists our clinical staff to provide appropriate care; and
+• information that you choose to provide to us, or that we otherwise collect or generate (including by our practitioners), when you use Self-Guided and/or Guided Support – this may include information about your health history, family history, past and current treatments, lifestyle factors, symptoms and care, and other information which assists our clinical staff to provide appropriate care; and

 Anonymity and pseudonyms

-You are not permitted to create an account anonymously, as we need to be able to identify the users of Guided Support including if we have a clinical need to do so.
+You are not permitted to create an account anonymously, as we need to be able to identify the users of Self-Guided and Guided Support including if we have a clinical need to do so.
 You may, however, additionally provide us with a preferred name (which may be a pseudonym), which will be used for most interactions with you.

 Why we collect your personal information